Jonathan-R-Anderson/spaz/README.md

   - Refactor code to have global variables fetch back to env file
   - possibly refactor structure to be like MTV
   - fix front end supervisord.conf file to use correct certs
+  - make sure all private functions and variables start with _